antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 URL Parameters (query strings) **MUST** be optional.

-Generally URL parameters are used for filtering information in a request, for example setting sorting or specifying a date range.
+Generally URL parameters are used for filtering information in a request, for example setting sorting preferences or specifying a date range.
 API requests made without these parameters would be the same in both cases, though in a different order or a super set of the same information.

 Sources: